 2.1.6.4.
-Existing/Current Housing Projects
+Housing Projects completed in the last financial year

-Ward Village Number of Units Anticipated Completion
+Ward Village Number of Units

-Date

-4 Magobing 89 October 2024
+4 Magobing 89

-7 Churchill 02 May 2024
+7 Churchill 02

 2.1.6.5.
-Planned/New Housing Projects
+Housing Projects in progress

 The Northern Cape Department of Cooperative Governance, Human Settlements, and Traditional Affairs (COGHSTA) has currently rolled out a 560 units housing project for JMLM.
-The project is currently in tender phase and it is anticipated that the project will commence in June/July 2024.
+The project is currently in progress as follows: